grongierisc/formation-template/README.md

 * REST Services and Operations
 ## The framework :

-This is the framework we will be working with :
+This is the framework we will be working with:
 ![Framework](misc/img/FrameworkFull.png)

 All of these components form a production.
 The arrows between them are **messages**.
 In the first place, we will build a production, with its operations, services and processes that will enable us to read data from a CSV file and save it in the iris database.
 After building and composing our containers with the `docker-compose.yml` and `Dockerfile` files given, we will open a Management Portal.
 It will give us access to an HMI where we will be able to create our productions.

-The portal should be located at the url : http://localhost:52775/csp/sys/UtilHome.csp?$NAMESPACE=IRISAPP.
+The portal should be located at the url: http://localhost:52775/csp/sys/UtilHome.csp?$NAMESPACE=IRISAPP.
 ## Productions :
 We can now create our first production.
-For this, we will go through the Interoperability and Configure menus :
+For this, we will go through the Interoperability and Configure menus:

 ![ProductionMenu](misc/img/ProductionMenu.png)

-We then have to press `New`, select the `Formation` package and chose a name for our production :
+We then have to press `New`, select the `Formation` package and chose a name for our production:

 ![ProductionCreation](misc/img/ProductionCreation.png)